davekinkead/battlebots/readme.md

 The idea is simple enough: Code your bot; submit it; and battle it out.
 But how do we do it exactly?
 Let's have a look...

 The game is powered by the [Gosu gaming library][gosu].
-The first thing you'll need to do is install that gem and it's C dependencies.
+The first thing you'll need to do is install that gem and its C dependencies.

-Gosu gives us all the fancy GUI and gaming geometry tools we'll need and it's high level API is dead easy.
+Gosu gives us all the fancy GUI and gaming geometry tools we'll need and its high level API is dead easy.
 Just extend `Gosu::Window`, call `super` in your `#initialize` method, and implement the `#update` -> `#draw` -> `#button_up` -> `#button_down` loop.
 The loop will run every 16.667 milliseconds and allows for silky smoth animation as the screen is updated at 60 fps.

 Here's the shell of game that we execute by calling `ruby game.rb` from the CLI.